• Nothing Found

 Amsterdam taxi safety and complaints

-Although taking a taxi in Amsterdam is generally safe and moderated, each company has a different vetting process.
-The first thing is to make sure you are riding in a legal cab by checking for the official blue number plate.
-If you have a bad experience or feel you have been overcharged, be sure to ask your Amsterdam taxi driver for your receipt and then make a complaint by calling +31 (0900) 202 1881 or visiting www.taxiklacht.nl.
+Although taking a taxi in Amsterdam is generally safe and drivers are moderated, each company has a different vetting process.
+The first thing is to ensure you are riding in a legal cab by checking for the official blue number plate and the registration details inside the cab.

 Frequently asked questions